7 Secrets for the Best Elopement Ever

 3) Make Sure to Know the Legalities that Apply – 2 weeks prior to your arrival, connect with your officiant for updates to marriage license requirements.
 Municipalities in each city require different documentation and it’s important to be sure you are up to date with their rules and laws imposed by their state.
 Your officiant will assist in this process.

-4) Listen to Your Photographer - Get a nice dress hanger.
+4) Listen to Your Photographer – Get a nice dress hanger.
 Personalized or silk wedding hangers make all the difference and look leaps and bounds better in photographs than the hangers provided by most hotels.
 Your photographer may also suggest shooting at a different time of day, using a different part of town, or bringing certain props to the shoot.
-Obviously you’re the customer and know what you want, but everyone can save a lot of time and trouble if you default to your photographer in areas where she may have more experience.
+Obviously you’re the client and know what you want, but everyone can save a lot of time and trouble if you default to your photographer in areas where she may have more experience.

 5) It’s all in the Details — Your ceremony is one of the biggest events of your entire life, so leave no stone unturned.
 Make sure to pick amazing ceremony music and bring your iPod, iPhone, or anything else that can play “your song” as you walk down the aisle and have our first dance.
 Music is also one of the single most important (and cost effective) things that can be used to set a romantic mood at an intimate elopement.
 If you have a slightly higher budget, you may even want to spring for a solo violinist or guitarist for a truly magical setting.